Space4444/Stm32Generator/README.md

 3. In the Keil press Alt+F7 and "Options for target" window should pop up.
 4. There in the "Target" tab find option "ARM Compiler" and choose default compiler.
 5. Press F7 to build the project, then the file "Stm32Generator.hex" should update.
-6. Repeat the process shoun above to load this file in the board.
+6. Repeat the process shoun above to load this file into the board.

 ## Usage